nikomatsakis/babysteps/content/blog/2025-01-29-preview-crates.markdown

 ### Why else might we use previews?

 Even if we know the semantics, we could use previews to stabilize features where the user experience is not great.
-I'm thinking of Generic Associated Types as one example, where the stabilization was slowed because .
+I'm thinking of Generic Associated Types as one example, where the stabilization was slowed because of usability concerns.

 ### What are the risks from this?